Joel-James/404-to-301/readme.txt

 == Upgrade Notice ==

-= 2.0.9 =
+= 2.1.0 =
+**New Feature**

+- New option to set items per page from error log listing page.
+- New option to show or hide items from listing table (Screen option).

+**Improvements**

+- Improved error listing page table structure.

+**Bug Fixes**

-- Fixed issue - Empty needle issue after 2.0.8 update.
+- Fixed issue - Null value issue when no Referrer or User Agent found.